coppolalab/coppolalab_older/TargetReseq_Pipeline_Shell/README.md

 1. in Bash Shell script instead of Python
 2. running step by step
-3. execute step#, script will call do_step# automaticly
+3. execute step#, script will call do_step# automatically